backupbrew/switchbrew/Display services.md

 ## CloseDisplay

+Takes an input u64, DisplayId.

+## SetDisplayEnabled

+Takes an input u32 boolean, and an u64(DisplayId?).

+## GetDisplayResolution

-Takes an input u64 Display-handle.
+Takes an input u64 DisplayId and returns two output u64s.

 ## IHOSBinderDriver